fpco/terraform-aws-foundation/docs/credstash.md

 **Note**: KMS Encryption Context should not contain sensitive information as it can be observed in CloudTrail logs.

+It is also important that `my-super-secret` was stored using exactly the same context, otherwise decryption will fail, since encrypted value is encryptionally bound to the context.

 This whole example will ensure that EC2 instance assuming `credstash-role` will only be able to read from the `credstash-store` and decrypt only values that